roobottom/portfolio/source/styleguide/components/prose-example.md

 A paragraph of text usually contains both **bold** and *italic* elements, and sometimes **_bold-italic_** elements.
 Paragraphs also sometimes contain [links](http://roobottom.com) to other interesting content.

-All text in Prose is written in Markdown, so is limited to the formatting options supported by [Remarkable](https://github.com/jonschlinkert/remarkable)
+All text in Prose is written in Markdown, so is limited to the formatting options supported by [Remarkable](https://github.com/jonschlinkert/remarkable) and the [custom plugins](https://github.com/roobottom/portfolio/tree/master/_pouch) I wrote.

 09.12" fl fi ffi ffl. _09.12" fl fi ffi ffl_ **09.12" fl fi ffi ffl** **_09.12" fl fi ffi ffl_**